greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/system_catalogs/gp_suboverflowed_backend.html.md

 CREATE EXTENSION gp_subtransaction_overflow;
 ```

- and that the user must run CREATE EXTENSION gp_pitr; before the view is available for use.

 For more information on handling suboverflowed backends to prevent performance issues, see [Checking for and Terminating Overflowed Backends](../../admin_guide/managing/monitor.html#overflowed_backends).

 **Parent topic:** [System Catalogs Definitions](../system_catalogs/catalog_ref-html.html)